GoXendo/slate/source/index.md

 }
 ```

 This endpoint provides lists of sources and content types that contain the partial search term.
-The list of facets can be applied to help users navigate and refine their search query, providing 'autosuggest' or 'autocomplete' capabilities.
+The list of facets can be used to populate a dropdown or picklist to help users refine their search, as they type.

 ### HTTP Request